arcus/Arcus_Labs_Orientation/new_data_contribution.md

 In Gene, users can search and browse all research data collection metadata.
 This includes, among other values: project descriptions, filetypes in the collection, Principal Investigators, and data use restrictions.
 If a user finds a collection they would like to use in research, they are able to start the request process with Arcus in Gene.

-For an introduction to Gene see the (Gene 101 introduction page)[https://chop.alationcloud.com/article/912/gene-101-intro-to-gene].
-For information about Arcus cohort and research data information in Gene, see the (Arcus and Gene article)[https://chop.alationcloud.com/article/912/gene-101-intro-to-gene].
+For an introduction to Gene see the [Gene 101 introduction page](https://chop.alationcloud.com/article/912/gene-101-intro-to-gene).
+For information about Arcus cohort and research data information in Gene, see the [Arcus and Gene article](https://chop.alationcloud.com/article/912/gene-101-intro-to-gene).

 ### SCIT labs

 When a request for archival data is approved, it will be delivered to an Arcus Computational Labs (or Arcus labs for short).
 Arcus labs are remote and secure computational environments for clinical data focused research.
 Labs are configured to meet the requirements of the data or research project requested, with appropriate memory, CPU, and storage capabilities as needed.
 All labs are configured with open source statistical and data analytics software, including: JupyterLab with language kernels such as Python, RStudio using R, and SQL browser.
 Arcus Labs is accessed on the web using a URL and all members of your team with access to the lab will have the same environment and data.
 By default, data is not exportable by Arcus labs, they are designed for all exploration and analysis to occur within the secure environment.
-Exporting data for publications or other dissemination is possible but governed by Arcus according to the (Arcus Terms of Use)[https://arcus.chop.edu/terms-of-use] and privacy controls.
+Exporting data for publications or other dissemination is possible but governed by Arcus according to the [Arcus Terms of Use](https://arcus.chop.edu/terms-of-use) and privacy controls.

-For more information about requesting and using an Arcus Lab, please see the (Arcus Lab Orientation module)[https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1].
+For more information about requesting and using an Arcus Lab, please see the [Arcus Lab Orientation module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1).

 ## Pre-Data Contribution